neurofractal/PAC_aliens/README.md

 ### Preprocessing

 Each dataset was first cleaned using Maxfilter using tSSS with a 0.9 correlation limit.

-Further preprocessing was performed using the script [preprocessing_elektra_FT_MASTER.m](https://github.com/neurofractal/MEG_preprocessing/blame/master/preprocessing_elektra_FT_MASTER.m).
+Further preprocessing was performed using the script [preprocessing_elektra_FT_MASTER.m](https://github.com/neurofractal/MEG_preprocessing/blame/master/preprocessing_elektra_FT_MASTER.m) resulting in a variable termed data_clean_noICA for each subject.

+### Area V1 Virtual Electrode

+In order to investigate PAC representative time course from area V1.

+To do this created a 3D cortical mesh using Freesurfer and registered to a common FS_LR space using the instructions from the [Human Connectome Project](https://wiki.humanconnectome.org/download/attachments/63078513/Resampling-FreeSurfer-HCP.pdf?version=1&modificationDate=1472225460934&api=v2).
+This mesh was downsampled 4002 vertices per hemisphere.

+I used HCP MMP 1.0 Atlas

+### PAC Analysis